Live Aurora Map & Kp Tracker

 Aurora Map Layers in AuroraMe

-The AuroraMe app includes 7 interactive map layers that go far beyond the static NOAA aurora map shown above.
-Each layer helps you find the perfect northern lights viewing conditions.
+The AuroraMe app includes 6 interactive map overlays that go far beyond the static NOAA aurora map shown above.
+Together they show aurora activity, cloud cover, sunlight and twilight, light pollution, best spots, and saved locations.

 Real-time aurora oval overlay showing where northern lights are visible right now, updated every 30 minutes from NOAA OVATION data.